Gold mining in the United States: Colorado

 Gold was discovered in 1858 during the Pike's Peak Gold Rush in the vicinity of present-day Denver in 1858, but the deposits were small.
 The first important gold discoveries in Colorado were in the Central City-Idaho Springs district in January 1859.

-Only one Colorado mine continues to produce gold, the Cripple Creek & Victor Gold Mine at Victor near Colorado Springs, an open-pit heap leach operation owned by Newmont Mining Corporation, which produced 360000 ozt of gold in 2018.
+Only one Colorado mine continues to produce gold, the Cripple Creek & Victor Gold Mine at Victor near Colorado Springs, an open-pit heap leach operation owned by SSR Mining, which produced 360000 ozt of gold in 2018.

 Florida

 Small amounts of gold were mined commercially in North Eastern Florida during the late 19th Century, at the site where Mike Roess Gold Head Branch State Park is located today.
 No records are extant on the amount of gold produced, but the find was insufficient to keep the operation running commercially, and the small amount of pay dirt was depleted within a matter of months.

 Georgia

 Georgia is credited with a total historical production of 871000 ozt of gold from 1830 through 1959.
 Although historically important, the state is not currently a gold producer.